US advances to quarterfinals after 0-0 draw with Australia

 Children from schools around Kashima, a coastal town of about 67,000, attended the match, some carrying signs.
 When Rapinoe was taken off in the second half, they politely applauded as she passed by.

-The Matildas also advanced as the third-place finisher in the group and will play Britain in the quarterfinals on Friday in Kashima.

-Gustavsson and his coaching staff stayed to watch the late match in Kashima between Canada and Britain in anticipation of a match in the knockout round.
-Britain played to a 1-1 draw with the Canadians to top Group E.
+The Matildas were also likely to advance as the third-place finisher in the group, but they have to wait until the end of play on Tuesday to determine their spot.
+Gustavsson and his coaching staff stayed to watch the late match in Kashima between Canada and Britain in case the Matildas face either team in the knockout round.

-With 12 teams competing in the tournament, the top two finishers in each of three groups advanced to the knockout stage, along with the top two third-place finishers.
+With 12 teams competing in the tournament, the top two finishers in each of the three groups advance to the knockout stage, along with the top two third-place finishers.